This article will describe in detail regarding NITI Aayog’s “Strategy for New India @75”.

-Context: NITI Aayog recently released the document “Strategy for New India@75” with the purpose of defining clear objectives for 2022-23 in a diverse range of 41 different areas.
-This aspirational strategy aims to achieve a ‘New India’ by 2022, when the country celebrates its 75th year of Independence.
+Context: NITI Aayog recently released the document “Strategy for New India@75” to define clear objectives for 2022-23 in a diverse range of 41 different areas.
+This aspirational strategy aims to achieve a ‘New India’ by 2022 when the country celebrates its 75th year of Independence.

 Strategy for New India@75”